- Christology as the Fundamental Christian Doctrine

 In John 1:12, the author tells us that Jesus who was the only (or only begotten) Son (μονογεης υιος) gave to those who believed in His authority the power to become the children (τεκνα) of God.

-The difference between υιος (son) and τεκνον (child) is more than just the specificity of gender.
-The word τεκνον denotes a child or subordinate, such as a disciple or a pupil, while a υιος can be a business agent or a vice-regent.
-We see this very clearly in the following passage, though it is obscured in the NRSV, which muddles the difference between a υιος; (son) and a τεκνον (child):
+The difference between υιος (son) and τεκνον (child) is not gender but legal authority.
+The word τεκνον denotes a child or subordinate, such as a disciple or a pupil, while υιος is the legal term for a business agent or a vice-regent.
+We see this very clearly in the following passage, though it is obscure in the NRSV, which muddles the difference between a υιος; (son) and a τεκνον (child):

 For all who are led by the Spirit of God are children (υιοι) of God.
 For you did not receive a spirit of slavery to fall back into fear, but you have received a spirit of adoption (υιοθεσια).
 When we cry, “Abba!
 Father!” it is that very Spirit bearing witness with our spirit that we are children (τεκνα) of God, and if children, then heirs, heirs of God and joint heirs with Christ—if, in fact, we suffer with him so that we may also be glorified with him.